 - CROWDING: An impacted tooth can crowd nearby molars out of alignment.
 If you are undergoing orthodontic care, we may recommend that your impacted wisdom teeth be removed.

 - CYSTS: When a tooth is impacted, the sac of tissue around the crown remains in the bone.
 Occasionally, the sac fills with fluid forming a cyst that can readily destroy or enlarge the bone and endanger surrounding structures.

-Why Early Removal?
+Why early removal?
 Before you reach adulthood, the roots of your teeth are not totally formed and the surrounding bone is softer.
 Therefore, there is less chance of damaging nerves and other nearby structures during surgery.
 The operation itself may be more difficult as you get older.
 The risks are greater and the healing is slower.
 If you wait until your wisdom teeth cause you trouble, you may have to be treated for complications such as infection, before they can be removed.
 In short, early removal of your wisdom teeth is likely to prevent problems later on.
 In addition, we may recommend that opposing healthy wisdom teeth be removed at the same time if they are impending on the opposing jaw.
-A recently completed clinical study of more than 9,500 patients revels that the optimal time for extraction is between the ages of 12 and 24 years.
+A recently completed clinical study of more than 9,500 patients reveals that the optimal time for extraction is between the ages of 12 and 24 years.
 In general, difficulties increase with age.